Which materials are best for cold weather?

 Worst use – Anything other than an under-layer

-Cotton is neither water or wind proof and is a waste of time when it comes to protecting you from the elements.
-It is quite breathable and comfortable and provides a descent level of warmth for how thick it is.
-Its one of the few materials that remains highly flexible when the thickness is increased, and can often be found as a lining under a more resistant outer layer in jackets.
+Cotton is neither water nor windproof and is a waste of time when it comes to protecting you from the elements.
+It is quite breathable and comfortable and provides a decent level of warmth for how thick it is.
+It is one of the few materials that remains highly flexible when the thickness is increased and can often be found as a lining under a more resistant outer layer in jackets.

-These are the most common types of materials used within winter clothing, non of which can provide the combination of warmth and water proofing someone would think they’d need in arctic conditions, so how do you choose the right type of material for your winter clothing?
+These are the most common types of materials used within winter clothing, none of which can provide the combination of warmth and waterproofing someone would think they’d need in arctic conditions, so how do you choose the right type of material for your winter clothing?

-The answer comes with combining materials that have been water proofed, with the Antarctica expedition parkas being good examples.
+The answer comes by combining the right materials for the intended climate, with the Antarctica expedition parkas being good examples.
 Most of these jackets are very expensive and can easily reach £1000 each, but the materials are normally just a combination of cotton and polyester.
 The Canadian goose jackets were the official choice of field workers at the McMurdo research facility in Antarctica, and are made of 85% polyester with 15% cotton, materials that are both cheap and plentiful.